birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 security-value = \*WSP \[attribute-list\] \*WSP

-attribute-list = (attribute \*WSP "," \*WSP attribute-list) / attribute
+attribute-list = (attribute \*WSP ";" \*WSP attribute-list) / attribute

-attribute = attribute-name \*WSP \["(" \*WSP attribute-list \*WSP ")"\]
+attribute = attribute-name \*WSP "=" \*WSP attribute-value

-attribute-name = character-set *character-set

-character-set = ALPHA / DIGIT / ":" / "_" / "-"
+attribute-name = (ALPHA / DIGIT) *( *("-") (ALPHA / DIGIT))

+attribute-value = \*(%x21-3A / %x3C-7E)

-Hence, the security Property Value can either be empty or entirely whitespace, or contain a list of comma-separated attributes.
+Hence, the security Property Value can either be empty or entirely whitespace, or contain a list of semicolon-separated attribute name-value pairs.

-Each attribute has an optional list of comma-separated (sub-)attributes associated with the attribute in parentheses after the attribute.
-These attributes can in turn be associated with sub-attributes, allowing the specification of nested attribute lists.
-Attributes MUST consist only of lowercase letters (a-z), uppercase letters (A-Z), numbers (0-9), colon (:), underscore (_), and hyphen (-), and are case sensitive.
+Similar to {{RFC8659}}, attribute names are specified in letter-digit-hyphen Label (LDH-Label) form while attribute values can contain any printable character except semicolon.

 All attributes specified in an attribute-list MUST be unique.
-An attribute-list MUST NOT have two attributes with the same name specified even if they contain different sub-attributes.
+An attribute-list MUST NOT have two attributes with the same name specified even if they contain different attribute values.
-If sub-attributes are specified, the sub-attribute list MUST NOT be empty, i.e., "attribute()" is not a valid CAA security Property Value.

 ## Well-known Attributes

-The top-level attribute-list MAY contain the following attributes.
+The attribute-list MAY contain the following attributes.

-1. **methods:** If specified, this attribute MUST have sub-attributes listing various cryptographic domain validation methods that can be used to validate that particular domain.
+1. **methods:** If specified, this attribute MUST have a non-empty comma-separated list of cryptographic domain validation methods that can be used to validate that particular domain.
-A CA MUST use one of the methods specified in the methods sub-attributes to perform cryptographic domain validation.
+A CA MUST use one of the methods specified in the methods attribute value to perform cryptographic domain validation.
 If there is no method specified that the CA is capable of complying with, the CA MUST deny issuance.

-2. **options:** If specified, this attribute MUST have sub-attributes listing various options.
+2. **options:** If specified, this attribute MUST have a non-empty comma-separated list of options.
 A CA SHOULD try to honor any option specified in this list.
 If a CA does not understand an option or does not have that option implemented the, CA MAY proceed with issuance.

-3. **options-critical:** If specified, this attribute MUST have sub-attributes listing various options.
+3. **options-critical:** If specified, this attribute MUST have a non-empty comma-separated list of options.
-To proceed with issuance, a CA MUST understand and implement all options specified in the options-critical sub-attributes
+To proceed with issuance, a CA MUST understand and implement all options specified in the options-critical attribute value.

-The top-level attribute-list MAY contain additional attributes and a CA MAY proceed with issuance even if it does not understand these additional attributes.
+The attribute-list MAY contain additional attributes and a CA MAY proceed with issuance even if it does not understand these additional attributes.
 Subsequent RFCs MAY standardize additional attributes.

 ### Permissible Methods

-The following attributes MAY be specified as sub-attributes of the methods attribute.
+The following attributes MAY be specified in the methods attribute value.
 Each method specifies particular aspects of certificate issuance that MUST be satisfied for a certificate to be issued using that method.
 While some methods entail the use of CA/Browser Forum-compliant domain control validation methods, others do not entail CA/Browser Forum-compliant domain control validation and must be used in conjunction with a CA/Browser Forum-compliant domain control validation method to permit certificate issuance.